TechieArul/secure_notes/Readme.txt

 About this Project :
 --------------------

-This is a "secure notes software" which is used to save your personal detials like (phone no, passwords, email id and etc...) with symmetric encryption
+This is a "secure notes software" which is used to save your personal details like (phone no, passwords, email id and etc...) with symmetric encryption

 Pro's about this software :